SAP-samples/cap-local-development-workshop/exercises/03/README.md

 Once this is saved, the CAP server will restart.

-Just for interest, check the effective environment, specifically for the auth details:
+👉 To satisfy our curiosity, check the effective environment, specifically for the auth details:

 ```bash
 cds env requires.auth